Disease vs Choice

 If it is the choice of the person suffering from addiction to pick up a substance in the first place, then how can they be suffering from a disease?
 This is the question that many loved ones of people suffering from addiction, as well as addicts alike, will ask.
 The answer is: while it is initially someone’s choice whether or not to start drinking alcohol or using a substance, it is not their choice as to how exactly their brain will respond.

-Many people are able to drink casually or use drugs recreationally without an addiction forming.
-However, there are millions of people who do develop an addiction.
+Many people are able to drink casually or use drugs recreationally without a person with substance use disorderion forming.
+However, there are millions of people who do develop a person with substance use disorderion.
 This is because some people’s brains can become completely rewired to require a substance, while others do not.
 Is it due to a disease, or failure?

 The reward system of the brain gets set into overdrive, causing the extremely high release of dopamine and other neurotransmitters.
 With repeated drug use, the reward system of the brain becomes subservient to the need for the drug.
 Simply put: addiction affects the chemistry of the brain, making it physically impossible to choose to quit without dedicated efforts and, in some cases, a complete lifestyle change.